 The Mach 30 Shepard Test Stand is a test stand for Estes rocket motors.
 It is named after Alan Shepard, America's first astronaut, as it is our first test stand.
-We anticipate using an Arduino board to provide the physical interface between the data collecting computer and the required sensors.
+The Shepard Test Stand uses an Arduino Uno with a custom shield to provide the physical interface between the data collecting computer and the required sensors.
 This project is the first in a series of projects to develop the required skills for the practice of safe rocket engine operation, and to develop the capability to measure and record data about a rocket engine's performance.
 The use of Estes class motors provides a relatively safe environment to learn in before moving to higher powered motors and engines.
 The ultimate vision is to develop test stands for full scale liquid rocket engines for use in orbital launch systems.

 Shepard v2.0 Dev Log (Structure Concept) Started 06-19-13

 Conceptual development and experimentation done on the Shepard structure for version 2.0.

 Shepard v2.0 Dev Log (Simplified Mount) Started: 06-17-13